Amrtamer711/GPT-2-From-Scratch/README.md

     --fp16
 ```

+Note: These were the exact parameters I used to produce these results, in order to replicate the conditions of GPT 2, but it seems that slightly more aggressive training would produce better results.

 ## Key Features
 1. Custom Data Loader:
   - Supports large-scale datasets split into shards.
   - Randomly shuffles shards and data with deterministic seeds for reproducibility.
   - Distributes data across GPUs effectively for multi-GPU training.
 2. Optimizations:
+- Optional Fused AdamW and Flash Attention for more efficient training.
 - Mixed precision training (torch.autocast) for faster training.
 - Cosine learning rate scheduler with warmup.
 - Gradient clipping for stability.